Newstead House and Substation Conservation Project

 Newstead House was first built in 1846, and later significantly extended, and demonstrates aspects of the early period of European settlement in Queensland.
 The adjoining substation, the former Brisbane Tramways Substation No. 5, is important in demonstrating the pattern of Queensland’s industrial development.

-To conserve and address safety issues, the works have included roof replacement, drainage and service upgrades, repair work to structural and decorative timbers, stone and brickwork and interior works to revitalise this historically significant building.
+To conserve and address safety issues, works included roof replacement, drainage and service upgrades, repair work to structural and decorative timbers, stone and brickwork, repainting the exterior, and interior works to revitalise this historically significant building.

-Works commenced in December 2021, with the project now nearing completion.
+Works commenced in December 2021, with the project now complete.

 Frequently asked questions